 You may measure customer perception already.
 If you don’t, it’s useful to get this in place before your CRM goes live so that you can compare this before and after your deployment.

-The most common way to measure customer perception is through a feedback mechanism, like Voice of the Customer.
+The most common way to measure customer perception is through a feedback mechanism.
 Benchmarking this before CRM allows you to see how successful it’s been in benefiting your customers.